Wizard (board game): Reception

-Steve Perrin reviewed Advanced Wizard for Different Worlds magazine and stated that "Like its partners, this is a well-done set of rules and well deserves purchase."

 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman commented, "Wizard is really the completion of Melee.
 Though it is playable in its own right, the whole is greater than the sum of the parts."
 Freeman concluded by giving the game an Overall Evaluation of "Very Good", saying, "With the microgame reputation for simplicity and economy, it may be too good a bargain to be taken as seriously as it deserves."

+Robert C. Kirk reviewed Wizard for Pegasus magazine and stated that "Wizard brings organization to the area of magical combat."